Bootstrap

 What does it mean that Jesus was made sin for us?

-Being made sin for us means that Jesus took upon Himself the sins of humanity, bearing the punishment on our behalf.
+Being made sin for us means that Jesus, though sinless, took upon himself the sins of humanity to bear God's wrath in our place.

 He Was Made